Welcome to Selly Oak District

 The Community First programme is a national programme which runs over four years until 2015.
 In Birmingham, 27 Wards have funding through Community First.
 The programme is independent of Birmingham City Council and is managed by a national organisation, appointed by the Government, called Community Development Foundation.
 Community First funding is distributed by a Community First Panel established in the Ward.
 A list of Community First Panels, along with other information about this programme and how to access funding, is available on the Community Development Foundation website.

 There may be a number of other funding opportunities available, such as Big Lottery Funding.
-Your District Ward Support Officer Karen Stevens can give you more information about this.
-Call 0121 303 8738 or email email@example.com.
+For more information call 0121 303 8738 or email firstname.lastname@example.org.

 Facilities in Selly Oak District